Product strategy: Example

 Product differentiation occurs when companies have to distinguish a certain product in the marketplace when competing for a product that bring about the same need (e.g. tea) amongst different firms.
 In order to do so, the aim is to make the product more attractive to the marketplace compared to other competitors.
 This does not only include price, but also features of the product, quality, packaging, benefits and services.
 Successful product differentiation creates a comparative advantage for the firm.

 As an example, a companies competitor in the market sells Tea A but they sell Tea B, so the company will then have to focus on producing Tea B so that consumers find their product to be more appealing (in terms of price, taste and services) compared to their competitors.

-Product Life Cycle Concept
+Product life cycle concept

 The product life cycle concept consist of 4 stages: introduction, growth, maturity, obsolescence.
 It outlines the stages the product was first introduced into the market until it is finally removed from the market.
 The length of the life cycle, duration of each stage and the shape of the curve vary widely for different products.
 Not all products reach the final stage and some may continue to rise or even fall.